 Black and white mage of a shiny, granite, semicircle shaped bench.

-Scott Burton, Settee, Bench, and Balustrade, 1985.
-Commissioned with MIT Percent-for-Art funds. © 2022 Estate of Scott Burton/ Artist Rights Society (ARS), NY.
-Photo: Steve Rosenthal.
+Scott Burton, Settee, Bench, Balustrade, 1985.
+Commissioned with MIT Percent-for-Art funds. © 2024 Estate of Scott Burton/ Artist Rights Society (ARS), New York.
+Photo: Steve Rosenthal

 1986 Kathy Halbreich is officially named as first director of the List Visual Arts Center, having previously programmed exhibitions and artist residency projects for the Hayden Gallery.
 Halbreich later went on to serve as director of the Walker Art Center, 1991; associate director at the Museum of Modern Art, 2008; and is currently executive director of the Robert Rauschenberg Foundation.